 A handshake is common for greetings between men.
-Muslim women will generally not make physical contact with men they do not know; if greeting a woman, rather wait for her to extend her hand first.
+Muslim women will generally not make physical contact with men they do not know, so when greeting a woman, rather wait for her to extend her hand first.
 Titles are important; only use someone’s first name when invited to do so.

 Family is the centre of Kuwaiti society and it’s not unusual to see many members of the same extended family all working within the same organisation.
 In line with this, Kuwaitis like to do business with those they know and trust.
 Networking and taking time to build meaningful relationships with Kuwaiti associates will go a long way to conducting successful business.
 Small talk and getting to know one's associates are expected at the start of a meeting and it would be considered rude to go straight to business.

 Titles and seniority are respected in Kuwaiti business culture.
 Business structures are hierarchical and decisions are made at the top.
 Those conducting business in Kuwait may need to practice patience to get through meetings with junior associates before finally meeting with the main decision-makers.
 At other times, the senior decision-makers may be present at a meeting but will have the junior associates conduct the conversation without contributing their thoughts up front.
 Business decisions can therefore take time, and should not be rushed.

 It’s not unusual to have business meetings frequently interrupted by visitors or phone calls.
-In addition, Muslims pray five times a day, and expats doing business in Kuwait should be aware of prayer times.
-Meetings and business engagements will need to be arranged around these times.
+In addition, Muslims pray five times a day, and expats doing business in Kuwait should be aware of prayer times as meetings and business engagements will need to be arranged around these times.
 Such disruptions can be a source of frustration for some foreign businesspeople, but impatience is frowned upon, and tolerance and courtesy should be practised at all times.